notmahi/bet/.github/README.md

 Test your setup by running the default training and evaluation scripts in each of the environments.

-TODO: make the default config do something minimal i.e. num workers 1, take the last training config. and the scripts below fo 1 step, 1 episode ....
+TODO: @check with Manuel. make the default config do something minimal i.e. num workers 1, take the last training config. and the scripts below fo 1 step, 1 episode ....